Secret recording of Lubbock lawmaker, Texas Speaker released

 Sullivan claimed that Bonnen and Burrows offered media credentials to Texas Scorecard in exchange for negative publicity directed against 10 Texas Republicans.
 Texas Scorecard is affiliated with Empower Texans and Sullivan is the CEO of Empower Texans.

 Bonnen publicly denied the allegations and Sullivan then publicly revealed that he had recorded the meeting.
-He threatened many times to release the recording.
+He threatened to release the recording.

 Bonnen later apologized for saying “terrible things” but never admitted specifically to Sullivan’s allegations.

-In August, the House General Investigating Committee asked the Texas Rangers to investigate.
+In August, the House General Investigating Committee asked the Texas Rangers to investigate Sullivan’s allegations of quid-pro-quo.

 A few days later, Burrows resigned as the chair of the House Republican Caucus.
 But he made it clear he was keeping his seat as District 83 Representative of Lubbock.
 Governor Gregg Abbott endorsed him for re-election.